adamrobbie/go-support/README.md

 - `pkg/permissions`: Tests for the permission manager
 - `pkg/appid`: Tests for the application identifier
-- Root package: Tests for the main application logic
+- `app`: Tests for the main application logic

 ### Release Process